Business News | US$5 Billion Everstone Group Appoints Leading Lawyer Pratibha Jain as Group General Counsel & Head of Corporate Affairs | LatestLY

 Jain is a Fellow of the Seventh Generation Class of Ananta Aspen's Kamalnayan Bajaj Fellowship and member of Aspen Global Leadership Network.
 She recently received the "Woman Lawyer of the Year Award 2019" at the Global Legal Summit and Legal Leaders Award 2019 organised by the magazine, Business World and ranked one of the top lawyers for Private Equity by the Forbes magazine.

-This story is provided by OP Jindal University.
+This story is provided by Everstone.
 ANI will not be responsible in any way for the content of this article.
-(ANI/OP Jindal University)
+(ANI/Everstone)

 (This is an unedited and auto-generated story from Syndicated News feed, LatestLY Staff may not have modified or edited the content body)